ApexSharp Functions

 Although I work on these types of projects on my own time, Salesforce OSS legal must approve them before they can be made public, as Salesforce still employs me

-If you have questions or comments, you can reach me on
+If you have questions or comments, you can reach me on LinkedIn

 Goal

-Provide a Cloud vendor agnostic C# based server-side SDK for Salesforce Functions that is compatible with the open
+Provide a Cloud vendor agnostic C# based server-side SDK for Salesforce Functions that is compatible with the open Salesforce Functions API

 Open-source tools used in this project

 The client Apex code has a very simple open API.
 This allows Salesforce to call the client API from Apex, LWC, Flow, and Flow for Industry (Omniscript, Integration Procedure, Flex cards).
-Currently, the Apex API we provide allows 1:1 mapping with the current implementation.
+Currently, the Apex API we provide allows 1:1 mapping with the current Functions Apex implementation.

 The C# SDK can be used with .Net supported provider.
 Following is a list of providers we are testing.